 When should I use affiliate marketing?

-This type of marketing is fantastic if you’re trying to promote a particular product and you want exposure quickly.
+Affiliate marketing in the UK has become very popular in recent years.
+It’s fantastic if you’re trying to promote a particular product and you want exposure quickly.
 It’s also great for product launches because your affiliates can help to generate a real buzz around your new offering which will help to drive sales and revenue.

 If you feel like your reputation could do with a boost, once again, affiliate marketing can really help.
 Using an affiliate is a highly effective way to gain social proof which is very important in a world where we’re conducting more and more business online.
 You build social proof through reviews, recommendations and testimonials which is essentially, what affiliate marketing is.